easypcceo/jacobtuwiner/about.md

 <h3> ServiceBell </h3>

-I joined ServiceBell excited to take over the world.
+<p> I joined ServiceBell excited to take over the world.
 The founder, Daniel Ternyak, had just leveraged a revolutionary new browser technology to create live website video chat, without downloading an app.

-This unlocked the ability to have a face-to-face meeting with your website visitors on a pricing page or demo request page, significantly reducing friction from the inbound sales cycle.
+<p> This unlocked the ability to have a face-to-face meeting with your website visitors on a pricing page or demo request page, significantly reducing friction from the inbound sales cycle.

-The platform alerted sales reps when a target account, open deal, etc. was on a high-value page like pricing, and they could proactively call the visitor.
+<p> The platform alerted sales reps when a target account, open deal, etc. was on a high-value page like pricing, and they could proactively call the visitor.

-The platform has evolved tremendously since I first joined, now offering an AI power dialer (which I largely designed as a product manager) and a host of other features.
+<p> The platform has evolved tremendously since I first joined, now offering an AI power dialer (which I largely designed as a product manager) and a host of other features.
 I also got to create and star in an <a target="_blank" href="https://www.youtube.com/watch?v=fqrqlTArCos&ab_channel=ServiceBell">advertisement for the dialer product</a>.

-I joined before we had a repeatable GTM motion, a critical first step for a seed-startup.
+<p> I joined before we had a repeatable GTM motion, a critical first step for a seed-startup.
 First, I set up the outbound motion.
 We came up with several hypotheses on the best target market for our product.
 I hit the phones, and eventually found a repeatable process to book meetings.

-Next, we had to close the deals.
+<p> Next, we had to close the deals.
 We struggled at first, but one simple change in our sales process helped us tremendously...
 Instead of asking them to sign-up self-serve and pay themselves, we just sent them a Stripe link and then onboarded them.
 That made the difference between losing 30 meetings in a row, and closing 1/5.

-Looking back, it's funny how such a small change made such a big impact.
+<p> Looking back, it's funny how such a small change made such a big impact.

-Anyway, after about a year, I moved more into product management.
+<p> Anyway, after about a year, I moved more into product management.
 We hired junior outbound reps who were managed by yours truly, while I was also focused on product management.

-I worked with sales, marketing, engineering, leadership, and customers, aligning everyone towards building the right product to solve the right problem.
+<p> I worked with sales, marketing, engineering, leadership, and customers, aligning everyone towards building the right product to solve the right problem.

-During this time, I spoke with tons of GTM leaders and learned about their problems.
+<p> During this time, I spoke with tons of GTM leaders and learned about their problems.
 I also learned a lot about APIs and integrations, as I led the HubSpot integration initiative at ServiceBell.

-While managing SDRs at ServiceBell, I always had to choose between quality outreach (manual, slow, inefficient) or a "spray-and-pray" approach, which didn't work either.
+<p> While managing SDRs at ServiceBell, I always had to choose between quality outreach (manual, slow, inefficient) or a "spray-and-pray" approach, which didn't work either.

-Then, I found Clay... and fell in love.
+<p> Then, I found Clay... and fell in love.
 It solved a problem I'd faced as a rep and a manager.
 My background in tech and GTM was the perfect blend.
 I took the to platform quickly, despite others taking a while to ramp.

-People started noticing on LinkedIn.
+<p> People started noticing on LinkedIn.
 Some of my posts neared 100k impressions (back when Clay was first appearing on LinkedIn).

-Folks started paying me for consulting, and <a target="_blank" href="https://www.sculpted.agency/">Sculpted</a> was born.
+<p> Folks started paying me for consulting, and <a target="_blank" href="https://www.sculpted.agency/">Sculpted</a> was born.

-We help B2B SaaS companies fuel their GTM with the best data on the market (powered by <a target="_blank" href="https://www.clay.com/">Clay</a>).
+<p> We help B2B SaaS companies fuel their GTM with the best data on the market (powered by <a target="_blank" href="https://www.clay.com/">Clay</a>).

 <i>What I learned at ServiceBell:</i>